mikelfere/chess-piece-recognition/README.md

 After that, you can use python main.py to run the project.

 If you want to preprocess the images yourself, it is expected to take 3-6 hours, depending on your machine.
-The included folder dataset_cached will be used instead to speed up the process.
+The included folder, dataset_cached will be used instead to speed up the process.
 It contains all detected chess boards.

+A pretrained model is also included in the folder.
+When you run the model you will be prompted for various things, such as using the dataset_cached directory, saving the model or not, etc. In any case, please make sure you have chessred2k downloaded in the project's directory, since it is required for the test data.